nima-siboni/communicative-MARL-v1/README.md

 ## The MARL approach

+One route to MARL is to compose a global agent which determines the actions of all the agents based on the global state of the system.
+Such a fully centeralized approach is simple to implement and the best affordable approach considering the stability and convergence.
+Essentially such an approach converts the multi-agent problem to a single agent problem and all the techniques developed for single RL can be used here.

+to make the convergence and stability of theapproaches where the single agent is much more complicated, i.e. the state

-The approach taken here can be considered as a semi-independent execution with semi-centeralized learning, as explained in the followings.
+A common challenge to MARL is thatThe approach taken here can be considered as a semi-independent execution with semi-centeralized learning, as explained in the followings.
 The practical benefits of this approach is highlighted at the end of this section.

+## Learning

+During the learning process, each agent learns independently from the rewards it gets for its actions knowing the state of all other agents.
+In other words, during the learning the states of other agents are presented to each agent.
+This is, generally speaking, problematic if the full state of all the agents are passed around:

+* The DNN of each agent grows significantly

+as the DNNs for each agent grows rapidly

+are, the information of each agent is

 ## Execution